frostming/findpython/README.md

   --resolve-symlink  Resolve all symlinks
   -v, --verbose      Verbose output
-  --no-same-file     Eliminate the duplicated results with the same file contents
+  --no-same-file     Eliminate the duplicated results with the same file contents --no-same-python   Eliminate the duplicated results with the same sys.executable
 ```

 ## Integration